 There could be many reasons you’d like to switch to another car.
 Maybe your current ride has a lot of wear and tear, maybe you’re looking to buy a car with better gas mileage than your current one or maybe you just want to switch to a better looking vehicle for professional purposes.
 Whatever it is, if you’re looking to purchase a new vehicle but are having a hard time deciding whether you should lease or buy a new car, then you’ve come to the right place.
+Let’s see the face off between leasing vs buying a car.

 In our opinion, if you’re looking for the most cost-effective option over the long term, buying a used car and keeping it for a few years after you’ve paid it off, is usually the better choice.
 If you’d like your ride to be up-to-date with the latest technology and safety features, then leasing might give you the freedom to make periodic upgrades without going out of your budget.
 But the truth is that there isn’t simply one correct answer to this dilemma.
 Identifying key factors like cost and your personal preference can help make the decision easier for you.